dilexus/octobase-plugin/README.md

 ## Authentication and Authrorization

 ### Authentication
 You can authenticate the API using following API.
-You have to send the base64 encoded username:password in a Authtorization heder as a bearer token
+You have to send the base64 encoded username:password in a Authtorization heder as a Bearer token

 POST /octobase/login